Saturation of Zeldovich Stretch-Twist-Fold Map Dynamos

 \section{Map Models for Zeldovich's STF Dynamos}

 \cite{FO88, FO90} studied a map analogue of Zeldovich's Stretch-Twist-Fold fast dynamo.
-Fig.\ref{fig.2} represents the two-dimensional map which is used to model the dynamo processes.
+Fig.\ref{fig.1} represents the two-dimensional map which is used to model the dynamo.
 This map is an example of the generalised Baker's map \citep{STF95}.
-We begin with a perfectly conducting two dimensional square sheet in the $x-y$ plane, and a uniform upward (or $y$) directed seed magnetic field of say a unit strength.
+We begin with a perfectly conducting two-dimensional square sheet in the $(x,y)$ plane, and a uniform upward (or $y$) directed seed magnetic field of say a unit strength.
 The magnetic field initially, and at all times is independent of $y$ (analogous to being independent of the toroidal direction in a flux tube).
-Now, the lower part of the square $(0 < y <\alpha)$ is horizontally compressed by a factor $\alpha$ and to conserve area, the lower part is also stretched vertically by factor $1/\alpha$.
+Now, the lower part of the square $(0 < y <\alpha)$ is horizontally compressed by a factor $\alpha$ and, to conserve the area simultaneously stretched vertically by factor $1/\alpha$.
 Similarly, the upper part $(\alpha < y <1)$ is compressed by factor $\beta$ (along $x$) and stretched by factor $1/\beta$ (along $y$) where $\beta = 1 -\alpha$.
-Then the two parts are separated and the magnetic field between the two parts is cut and the two pieces are re-arranged to get back the original square.
-(This non-physical action allows one to describe an inherently three-dimensional physical process by a two-dimensional map; moreover there cannot be any dynamo action in two-dimensional flows \citep{ZRS83}).
-As the flux is frozen in the region ($\eta \rightarrow 0 $), the field through the $\alpha$ strip, $B_\alpha$ increases by $1/\alpha$ and the field through the $\beta$ strip, $B_\beta$ by $1/\beta$.
-Then the total flux is $B_\alpha \alpha + B_\beta \beta =2$, and thus the flux through entire square doubles.
+Then the two parts are separated, the magnetic field between the two parts is cut and the two pieces are re-arranged to get back the original square.
+(This non-physical action allows one to describe an inherently three-dimensional physical process by a two-dimensional map; there cannot be any dynamo action in two-dimensional flows \citep{ZRS83}).
+As the flux is frozen in the region ($\eta \rightarrow 0 $), the field through the $\alpha$ strip, $B_\alpha$ increases to $B/\alpha$ and the field through the $\beta$ strip, $B_\beta$ by $B/\beta$, where $B=1$ is the initial field.
+Then the total flux is $B \alpha + B \beta =2$, and thus the flux through entire square doubles.
 The average magnetic field also doubles within the square as compared to the initial field.

-The equivalent map depicting the above process is as follows:
+The map that captures the above process is as follows:

 Note that $x_n$ and $y_n$ take values in the interval $[0,1]$.
-The corresponding amplification of magnetic field in the region is given as follows:
+The corresponding amplification of magnetic field in the region is given as: